-As part of receiving technical assistance, our school has begun to work with the Los Angeles County Office of Education.
-We have met with them two times and our CSI/DA team continues to get support from them every month since February 2024.
-Our collaborative DA team analyzed the CA Dashboard Academic Performance Indicator results and identified the student groups in the red were our SED, SWD, Hispanic, and White students.
-We have done a needs assessment to identify root causes and worked with the county on possible actions that could improve our student outcomes.
+Our collaborative DA team analyzed the 2023 CA Dashboard Academic Performance Indicator results and identified the student groups in the red were our SED, SWD, Hispanic, and White students.
+As part of receiving technical assistance, our school began to work with the Los Angeles County Office of Education.
+The CSI/DA team has received training since February 2024.
+We did a needs assessment to identify root causes and discussed possible actions that could improve our student outcomes.
 We have decided to build our capacity to increase the 4/5 year graduation cohort rate through targeted tutoring interventions.
 We expect this adjustment to have a positive impact on our student groups' performance on the Dashboard.